What Gum Does Protein Powder Have and Why?

 Gums tend to cause digestive issues for several reasons, including:

-Allergies and sensitivities: Although rare, some people may be allergic to specific gums, such as guar gum or carrageenan.
-Allergic reactions can vary in severity and may include gastrointestinal (GI) side effects.
+Allergies and Sensitivities: Although rare, some people may be allergic to specific gums, such as guar gum.
+Allergic reactions can vary in severity and might include gastrointestinal (GI) side effects.

-Regularly eating certain gums can also alter the composition of your gut microbiome, the collection of microorganisms living in your gut.
+Regularly consuming certain gums can also alter the composition and function of your gut microbiome (Curr Dev Nutr, 2022).

-This can lead to gut dysbiosis, or an imbalance in gut bacteria, which is linked to the development of chronic digestion problems like irritable bowel syndrome (IBS).
+These shifts, known as gut dysbiosis, have been linked to the development of chronic digestion problems like irritable bowel syndrome (IBS) (JGH Open, 2021).

-If you experience persistent or severe symptoms after consuming foods containing gums, consult a healthcare professional for advice.
+If you experience persistent or severe symptoms after consuming gums, consult a healthcare professional.

-It goes without saying that gum-free protein powder cannot contain gums like guar gum and xanthan gum.
+It goes without saying that a gum-free protein powder cannot contain guar gum, xanthan gum, etc.

 - acacia fiber